francispotter/busy-mirror/README.md

 For some commands, it's possible to designate tasks to be acted upon.
 Designating tasks is always optional.

 Tasks are identified by number, which is the line number of that task within the list of tasks.
+It's easy to see the numbers of tasks using the `list` command.
+Note that the numbering starts with 1, and is not an ID -- the number of a task will change as the active task list is reordered.
+So always reference the most recent list.

 `busy list` lists all the tasks